HomePurpl LifePIP & Benefit GuidesPIP Increases & Rates 2026: April Payment Changes Explained

 • Children under 16

-• Some adults who have not moved to PIP
+• Some people who still have an existing DLA award and have not moved to PIP

 As part of the wider disability benefit uprating, DLA increases by 3.8% in 2026, affecting both the Care and Mobility components.
-The exact increase depends on your current award.
+The exact increase depends on the current award.

 Source: UK Government — DLA Rates